 + I have trouble getting the seat close enough to my desk when I change from perching to sitting.

-There are two ways to move the LeanRite standing desk chair.
+There are two ways to move the LeanRite.
 When behind it, put your foot on the back and tilt the seat backwards to roll it like a dolly.
-There is another secret way which is to straddle the base once the seat is in the lower position, keep your feet on the floor and reach between your legs and lift, then pull the seat forward.
+There is another way which is to straddle the base once the seat is in the lower position, keep your feet on the floor and reach between your legs and lift, then pull the seat forward.
 This should raise the front tip of the LeanRite and it will roll smoothly when on a hard surface or carpet.
 When you want to stand again, just straddle the base and use your legs to push the seat backwards.